back to Axiomatic Language Home Page

 !
 0 1 2 3 4 5 6 7 8 9

 !
-Note that we "hard-code" the letter-to-digit map within the Program ax.
+Note that we hard-code the letter-to-digit map within the Program axiom.

 ! compute all stream solutions of digs>word map applied to phone number digits